ices-taf/doc/rules.md

 - `output.R`
 - `bootstrap/DATA.bib`

+(b) R scripts are expected at the top level, not inside directories:

+- `./*.R`

-(b) Raise a flag if a custom bootstrap file is found:
+(c) Raise a flag if a custom bootstrap file is found:

 - `bootstrap.R`

-(c) R scripts are only expected at the top level:

-- `./*.R`

 ## 2. Middle scan